Scotiabank Saddledome: Future

 The Saddledome is one of the oldest arenas in the NHL and the oldest among the seven Canadian franchises, fuelling speculation that it is due to be replaced.
-Only Madison Square Garden in New York City and Climate Pledge Arena in Seattle are older than the Saddledome; however, both arenas underwent substantial interior renovations in the 2010s, both of which effectively resulted in a new arena being built within an existing superstructure.
+Only Madison Square Garden in New York City and Climate Pledge Arena in Seattle are older than the Saddledome; however, Madison Square Garden underwent significant interior renovations during the NHL off-seasons between 2010 and 2013, while Climate Pledge Arena was rebuilt under the original 1962 superstructure of the Washington State Pavilion from 2018 until its reopening in 2021.
 Flames president and chief executive officer Ken King said in 2008 that plans for a new arena were "five to eight years away" creating the expectation that the team hoped to have a new arena built for when their lease was due to expire in 2014, but such plans never came to fruition.
 Team chairman Murray Edwards argues that the ability of the facility to host major events and concerts is growing increasingly limited as the facility ages.
 Along with Edwards, sports financial analysts note that newer arenas generate far more revenue for their teams than the Saddledome does for the Flames.

 It is expected that any new arena would also be located either on the Stampede Grounds or elsewhere in downtown Calgary.
 While NHL Commissioner Gary Bettman has lobbied on behalf of both the Flames and the Oilers for government support, Calgary mayor Naheed Nenshi and alderman John Mar have stated their opposition using taxpayer money to help fund a new arena.
 King stated that the Flames have concepts and designs for a new building, but are not ready to release them.
 Some of the plans being considered for Stampede Park would include lowering the city's C-train light rail transit line below ground and run straight into a new facility.